dferens/DBStorageLib/README.md

 DBStorageLib
 ============

-Basic ORM features, like storing objects in an automatically generated table, adding/deleting, with focus on different DBMS
+Basic ORM features, like storing objects in an automatically generated table, adding/deleting, with focus on different DBMS.
+Is used by .NET labs in my university